-We may collect and use the following types of personal data about Scheme members and, in some circumstances, their spouse, civil partner, partner or dependants:
+We may collect and use the following types of personal data about you and, in some circumstances, your spouse, civil partner, partner or dependants:

-– Dates on which a member joined and left pensionable service, including details of any adjustments that may be required to this service (eg any periods of part-time service, or any periods of absence/leave);
+- dates on which you joined and left pensionable service, including details of any adjustments that may be required to this service (eg any periods of part-time service, or any periods of absence/leave);

-– Salary information and history of contributions into the Scheme;
+- your salary information and history of contributions into the Scheme;

-– Information relating to a member’s health (for example, if they request ill health benefits);
+- information relating to your health (for example, if you request ill health benefits);

-– Information relating to any pension sharing or earmarking order (if a marriage or civil partnership ends);
+- information relating to any pension sharing or earmarking order (if your marriage or civil partnership ends);

-– Tax information including income tax band and any protections in relation to a member’s pension benefits;
+- tax information including your income tax band and any protections that you may have in relation to your pension benefits;

 In this privacy notice, the following terms have the following meanings:

-2020 Trustees, us, we or our means the trustee of the Scheme, being 20-20 Trustees Limited or 20-20 Trustee Services Limited or 20-20 Pension Services Limited.
+Trustee, us, we or our means the trustee of the Scheme, being 20-20 Trustees Limited, 20-20 Trustee Services Limited or 20-20 Pension Services Limited.